-According to court documents, the girl's mother, Brittany Sorrells, dated Jones for about eight months.
+According to court documents, Brittany dated Jones for about eight months.
 The couple broke up two months ago.

-Brittany said Jones came to her apartment the week before with a gun and threatened to kill her.
+Brittany said Jones came to her apartment the week before the alleged murder with a gun and threatened to kill her.

 On the night of the shooting, Brittany told police her cousin, who was staying with her, had been walking in and out of the apartment, so the door was unlocked.